Take a tour of the report Filters pane

 The Filters pane displays and manages several types of report filters: report, report page, and visual.

-In this example, we've selected a visual that has two filters.
+In this example, we've selected a visual that has three filters.
 The report page also has filters, listed under the Filters on this page heading.
 Also, the entire report has a filter for Date.

 Some of the filters have (All) next to them.
 (All) means all values are being included in the filter.
 In the screenshot above, Segment(All) tells us this report page includes data about all the product segments.